shtuk41/cagd/README.md

 # Algorithms from Curves and Surfaces CAGD
 Algorithms from Curves and Surfaces CAGD implemented for visualization and just fun.

-I used Curves and Surfaces for CAGD by Gerald Farin.
+I used Curves and Surfaces for CAGD by Gerald Farin book.

 Screenshots: